jignesh-crest/crestdata-grafana-plugin-artifacts/README.md

-# grafana-proofpoint-datasource
+# crestdata-grafana-plugin-artifacts
-This repository contains proofpoint TAP datasource plugin.
+This repository contains artifacts for grafana plugins.